 Do you want to harness the power of a form builder with conditional logic?

-In this post, we’re going to look at different ways you can use conditional logic to improve the experience of your users.
+In this post, we’ll look at different ways you can use forms with logic to improve user experience.

 What Are Conditional Logic Forms?

-A conditional logic form is a dynamic form that changes based on the answers provided by the user.
+A conditional logic form is a dynamic form that changes based on the user input.
 For example, a survey form might use conditional logic to show different questions to different users based on their previous answers.

 When used correctly, conditional logic is a powerful tool that can improve user experience by only showing form fields most relevant to them.